demisto/content/Packs/Phishing/Playbooks/Phishing_-_Generic_v3_6_5_README.md

 This playbook investigates and remediates a potential phishing incident.
 It engages with the user who triggered the incident while investigating the incident itself.

 Note:
-- Final remediation tasks are always decided by a human analyst.
+- Final remediation tasks are manual by default. can be managed by "SearchAndDelete" and "BlockIndicators" inputs.
-- do not rerun this playbook inside a phishing incident since it can produce an unexpected result.
+- Please do not rerun this playbook inside a phishing incident since it can produce an unexpected result.
 Create a new incident instead if needed.

 ## Dependencies